Georgiann Davis

-Georgiann Davis is an associate professor of sociology at the University of New Mexico and author of the book Contesting Intersex: The Dubious Diagnosis.
+Georgiann Davis is a professor of sociology at the University of New Mexico and author of the book Contesting Intersex: The Dubious Diagnosis.
 Davis formerly held similar positions at University of Nevada, Las Vegas and Southern Illinois University Edwardsville.
 Born with Androgen Insensitivity Syndrome, she writes widely on intersex issues and the sociology of diagnosis.

 Early life

 In a video for The Interface Project, Davis states how she was born with complete androgen insensitivity syndrome and diagnosed as an adolescent after experiencing abdominal pain.
 Her testes were removed, but she wasn't told her diagnosis: she was told she had cancer.
 In an article for Ms. Magazine, she says:

 "cancer rhetoric is used to justify surgical interventions ...
 A body that challenges binary understandings of sex is scary to those who refuse to embrace natural biological diversity found across species.
 For years, many medical doctors reached for their scalpels to ease their fears and assert their authority over the body."